acmoura/acmoura.github.io/content/home/about.md

 # About me

 Hi, and welcome to my website!
-I am a Ph.D. candidate in Economics at Tilburg University. **I am on the 2020/21 Job Market.**
+I am a Ph.D. candidate in Economics at Tilburg University.

 I am interested in health economics and applied microeconomics.
-In my {{% staticref "/files/MouraJMP.pdf" "newtab" %}}Job Market Paper{{% /staticref %}}, I study whether long-term care provision reduces hospital bed-blocking.
+In my {{% staticref "/files/MouraJMP.pdf" "newtab" %}}Job Market Paper{{% /staticref %}}, I study whether long-term care provision reduces hospital delayed discharges. **I am on the 2020/21 Job Market and I will be available for interviews at the EJM and ASSA 2020/2021 online job market meetings.**

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).